curv3d/curv/docs/Shape_Atlas.rst

   This has been an active area of research for decades.
 There are lots of possibilities.

   * 3D voxel arrays are simple and popular.
-They are efficient to use on a GPU.
+Nothing is faster on a GPU.
-    Each grid element contains a distance value, and the distance value at a point is reconstructed by interpolation from several neighbouring grid values.
+    Each grid element contains a distance value, and the distance value at a point is reconstructed by interpolation using GPU texture hardware.
-    Call this a RSDF (Regularly sampled Signed Distance Field).

     They can take up a lot of memory, though.
 A 128x128x128 grid, with 16 bits per sample, is 4MBytes, which is tractable.
 Doubling the linear resolution grows the memory requirements by 8 times.

     Use GPU hardware to quickly convert a mesh to a voxel array.
-    "Interactive 3D Distance Field Computation using Linear Factorization" [2006] http://gamma.cs.unc.edu/GVD/LINFAC/
+    "Interactive 3D Distance Field Computation using Linear Factorization" [2006]. http://gamma.cs.unc.edu/GVD/LINFAC/

     `Signed Distance Fields for Polygon Soup Meshes`_ (2014):